SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Results and Discussion

 The detection and localization accuracies remains unaffected in the cases of occlusion likely due to groundtruth bounding boxes including only the unoccluded tool regions.
 However, the occluded areas, which are often the discriminative tooltips, pose challenges for tool classification and re-identification tasks (-2.6\% AssA, -2.8\% AssRe), slightly impacting tracking performance.
 Rapid motion-induced blurring introduces uncertainties in tool appearances, restricting the model's ability to accurately identify and track instruments, significantly reducing the HOTA score by -9.8\% and impacting all tracking aspects significantly.
 Fluids such as blood and bile sometimes fouls the camera lens, impair visibility, and disrupt consistent identity matching.
 This negatively impact tracking in all aspects with a 6.0\% reduction in HOTA score.

 Limited camera coverage poses a major challenge, causing numerous missed detections, although localizing focused tools remains precise.
 Constrained trocar view hampers the model's ability to track and manage tool identities, especially complicating the interpretation of tool direction, as a link to the operating surgeon's hand.
 Specular light reflection emerges as the most impactful visual challenge, leading to a notable decrease in all tracking aspects, with a huge loss of 13.5\% points in HOTA.
-The excessive brightness from specular light obscures visual details, leading to a 16.8\% and 9.9\% reduction in detection and association accuracies respectively.
+The excessive brightness from specular light obscures visual details, leading to a 16.8\% and 9.9\% reduction in detection and association accuracies respectively. {Though rare in this dataset, appearance changes in a single tool can also result from the use of electrocautery instruments.}

 This analysis sheds light on how visual challenges during surgery impact vision tasks such as tool tracking.
 While some pose significant hurdles, others inadvertently offer clear visual cues that help track tools.
 The insights can inform future enhancements to improve tool tracking in challenging surgical environment.